buildpacks/rfcs/text/0000-cache-types.md

 Platforms can decide how to _share_ the "shared" cached layers based on their specific use cases.

-In `pack`, it being a local development tool, shared cached layers could be implemented as a single global cache that is shared across all applications.
+In `pack`, being a local development tool, shared cached layers could be implemented as a single global cache that is shared across all applications.
 Additional options can be provided to restrict or otherwise configure this sharing.

 In a different platform, one can foresee that the cache is shared only within a "project" or an "organization".